3 Common Issues Condo Boards In Alberta Face [+How to Solve Them]

 Quoting Condo Law for Albertans, a Condo Corporation must minimally insure to the replacement value of the property against losses caused by destruction or damage.
 To clarify, under Section 62.5 in the Condo Regulations, it is stated that the Condo Corporation must carry a full limit coverage for their reserve fund.

-Examples of common damages and destruction causes to be insured against include:
+Examples of common damages and destruction cause to be insured against include:

 - Fire and/or leakage from fire protective equipment